janicemarianjockim/Language-Models-for-GEC-in-Tamil/README.md

 # Grammatical Error Correction in Tamil Language Using Language Models
 This repository contains code for training and evaluating various transformer-based and recurrent models for Grammatical Error Correction (GEC) in the Tamil language.
-The models included are BERT, T5, mBART, and LSTM.
+The models included are BERT, T5, mBART, and BiLSTM.

 # Overview
 Grammatical Error Correction (GEC) aims to automatically detect and correct grammatical errors in text.
 This repository demonstrates the application of several advanced NLP models to perform GEC in Tamil, an under-resourced language in the field of NLP.
 The models used in this project are: